-BC-8.13.4 The minimum information that should be contained in a notice in relation to a futures transaction includes: "Transactions in futures involve the obligation to make, or to take, delivery of the

-"Transactions in futures involve the obligation to make, or to take, delivery of the underlying asset of the contract at a future date, or in some cases to settle the position with cash.
+BC-8.13.4 The minimum information that should be contained in a notice in relation to a futures transaction includes: "Transactions in futures involve the obligation to make, or to take, delivery of the underlying asset of the contract at a future date, or in some cases to settle the position with cash.
 They carry a high degree of risk.
-The 'gearing' or 'leverage' often obtainable in futures trading means that a small deposit or down payment can lead to large losses as well as gains.
+The 'gearing' or 'leverage' often obtainable in futures trading means that a small deposit or down payment can lead to large leages as well as given.
+It also means that a sublively small means that a lead to large losses as well as gains.
 It also means that a relatively small movement can lead to a proportionately much larger movement in the value of your investment, and this can work against you as well as for you.
 Futures transactions have a contingent liability, and you should be aware of the implications of this, in particular the margining requirements."

 - BC-8.13.5 The minimum information that should be contained in a notice in relation to a purchased option includes: "Buying options: buying options involves less risk than selling options because, if the price of the underlying asset moves against you, you can simply allow the option to lapse.
 The maximum loss is limited to the premium, plus any commission or other transaction charges.
 However, if you buy a call option on a futures contract and you later exercise the option, you will acquire the future.
-This will expose you to the risks associated with 'futures' and 'contingent liability investment transactions'." - BC-8.13.6 The minimum information that should be contained in a notice in relation to a written option includes: "Writing options: if you write an option, the risk involved is considerably greater than buying options.
+This will expose you to the risks associated with 'futures' and 'contingent liability investment transactions'." - BC-8.13.6 The minimum information that should be contained in a notice in relation to a written option includes:"Writing options: if you write an option, the risk involved is considerably greater than buying options.
 You may be liable for margin to maintain your position and a loss may be sustained well in excess of the premium received.
-By writing an option, you accept a legal obligation to purchase or sell the underlying asset if the option is exercised against you, however far the market price has moved away from the exercise price.
+By writing an option, you accept a legal obligation to purchase or sell the underlying asset if the option, you accept a regar obligation to purchase of sen the underlying asset if the option is exercised against you, however far the market price has moved away from the exercise price.
 If you already own the underlying asset which you have contracted to sell (when the options will be known as 'covered call options') the risk is reduced.
 If you do not own the underlying asset ('uncovered call options') the risk can be unlimited.
 Only experienced persons should contemplate writing uncovered options, and then only after securing full details of the applicable conditions and potential risk exposure."